olebole/irafdoc/doc/nttools.tabkey.rst

   data types, this task will convert the type.
   An error will occur if any attempt is made to copy an undefined table element to a header keyword.
-If the value of the task parameter 'add' is <tt>"yes"</tt>, the task will allow you to add a new keyword to the header, otherwise, adding a new keyword will cause an error.
+If the value of the task parameter 'add' is <span style="font-family: monospace;">"yes"</span>, the task will allow you to add a new keyword to the header, otherwise, adding a new keyword will cause an error.
   </p>